edoroth/orchard/README.md

 All of our code is implemented within a docker to allow for easy set-up and cross-compatability performance.

 ## Docker Setup
 Create a Docker image.
-This will take a few minutes.
+This will take a few minutes (maybe up to half an hour).
 You only have to do this once (note: it may be necessary to allocate at least 8GB memory to Docker).
 ```
 $ docker build -t orchard .
 ```